mahmoudinfo/mahmoudinfo/README.md

-# Hi 👋, I'm Mahmoud Rizk
+# Hi, I'm Mahmoud Rizk

 ### A passionate developer from around the world